ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         .compileComponents();
     }));

 In the first `beforeEach()` method we declare our module again. `TestBed` is the main testing object, which gives us access to all the testing utilities for configuring the Angular app.
 The call of `configureTestingModule` expect an javascript object where you declare the objects like in `@NgModule`, in this case `UserComponent`.
-If you are not using the cli or any other WebPack based setup you need to `compileComponents` after.
+If you are not using the CLI or any other [webpack][9] based setup you need to `compileComponents` after.

     beforeEach(() => {
         fixture = TestBed.createComponent(UserComponent);